Trip Report: Migot Spur

 We set off in the evening for the long walk up to the Albert 1er hut via a “short cut” according to my partner – a steep walk up a lateral moraine, rather than the long winding motorway path normal folk take.
 I forget how long it took but I was about 45 mins behind my partners by the end on account of being 1: not fully acclimatised and 2: being unfit.
 It was September and the main hut was closed for the winter so we got to stay in the winter hut, which is free and should be quiet! yay…

 It wasn’t – some army cadets got there before us, but we thought, there was only 4 of us so it shouldn’t be a huge problem and set about looking for space to lay our beds…problem numero deux – the main hut was undergoing refurbishment and the builders were occupying the very same hut as the cadets…and us.
-Hilarity ensued as Sam (who arrived later than us) hadn’t realised this and laid his bed on someone else’s space and was quickly evicted.
+Hilarity ensued as Sam (who arrived later than we did) hadn’t realised this and lay his bed on someone else’s space and was quickly evicted.

 We’d managed to squeeze ourselves into a corner but It’s safe to say we ended up packed in like sardines. the funniest moment in there was Sam getting stood on by someone who tripped over someone else after visiting the toilet.